Mucus In Throat

 .
 A high dairy intake may result in thicker mucus and increased mucus production when battling phlegm.

-Consume Lemon, Ginger, And Garlic:
+Consume Lemon, Ginger, and Garlic:

 Stay Warm: